Are you having trouble breaking into your local market as a plumber? Having trouble figuring out what SEO is? You're not the only one.

 How can you get Google reviews?
 First, you can get your technicians to leave postcards with clients (or happy clients).
 As another option, ask contractors you regularly work with (i.e., roofers, etc.) to leave positive reviews.

-How does your business rank in Search Engine Results Pages (SERPs)?
+5 Tips on How to Rank in the Search Engine Results Pages

 First things first; what is a landing page?
 A landing page, also known as a “lead capture page,” “static page,” “squeeze page,” or a “destination page,” is a standalone page in your website explicitly created for a marketing or advertising campaign.